Frequently Asked Questions

-Best Practices in Developing an Honors Proposal
+Frequently Asked Questions when Developing an Honors Contract Proposal

 The committee decision will be based upon your description of each of the following components - which are included on the honor proposal/contract.
 A complete answer to each of these components creates a very positive outcome.